Most Overlooked Organ to Healthy Testosterone

 Fitness isn’t optional.
 It’s not a hobby.
 It’s a declaration.

-It’s about translating results from thefitness room to the boardroom to the bedroom— commanding respect, attention, and admiration from everyone who looks to you as a leader: your family, your colleagues, your children, your legacy.
+It’s about translating results from the fitness room to the boardroom to the bedroom— commanding respect, attention, and admiration from everyone who looks to you as a leader: your family, your colleagues, your children, your legacy.

 No more dad bods.